 Carolina also makes Logger boots in women’s sizes which can be a challenge to find at a reasonable cost.
 I stock up on these boots anytime there is a sale.
 Usually, I can get them for $75-$110 per pair.
 I would say their sizing runs about average.

 This is another company that has both foreign and domestically made boots.
 All of the Georgia boots my husband and I have owned over the years have been good quality.

 This company has been around for 50 years and during that time they have established quite a following of loyal customers.
 Prices are in the moderate range at $75-$220 depending on the exact style you want.

 They are sold a lot of places so sales are not uncommon.
 People are picky with their footwear, especially if they do a lot on their feet.

 Boots are warrantied for a year after you purchase so if the sole pulls apart two months in, you won’t have any problems exchanging.
 That shouldn’t happen though, it is honestly pretty rare for someone to be completely dissatisfied with this brand.

 This brand is popular with hunters, laborers, and hikers alike but a lot of people know them for their hunting boots.
 They have a good warranty and are moderately priced.
 The range of styles and sizes is large so preppers have a lot to choose from.

 I have bought Danner’s before and been quite happy with them.
-In my opinion, these are some of the best bug-out boots, they are durable, true to size.
-They have a very loyal following of customers with some refusing to wear anything but Danner when it comes to work or hunting boots.
+In my opinion, these are some of the best bug-out boots, they are durable, true to size, and they have a very loyal following of customers with some refusing to wear anything but Danner when it comes to work or hunting boots.